 3. Trafalgar Tavern, Greenwich

 To be honest, we could have included this pub in the roundup just because of its riverside perch.
 But inside The Trafalgar Tavern, across its multi-purpose rooms and floors, you’ll find a whole host of simply stunning rooms.
 We’re partial to the main pub, which keeps the decor fairly simple and stripped back in favour of ENORMOUS windows that frame the Thames view gorgeously.
+Oh, and let’s not forget about that wonderful flag-covered exterior.

 📍 Park Row, SE10 9NW.